jaemin-kim0/ElectrolyteGPT/README.md

 Model training is performed using the provided shell script.
 - bash train.sh

-All training parameters (dataset paths, batch size, learning rate, number of epochs, conditioning variables, and checkpoint settings) are defined inside train.sh or its associated configuration files.
+All training parameters (dataset paths, batch size, number of epochs, conditioning variables) are defined inside train.sh.

 ---